 When you wake up in the morning, what’s the first thing you do?
 If you pick up your device and check to-do’s or emails, you are not acting like a leader.

-Instead try this for 30 days: As you wrap up the day, think about the one coming and ask yourself: What are three all-important interactions tomorrow?
-Then, upon waking, bring these relationships to mind and think about how you might invest in the relationship.
+Instead, try this for 30 days: As you wrap up the day, think about the next one and ask yourself: What are three all-important interactions tomorrow?
+Then, upon waking, bring the key players to mind and think about how you might invest in the relationship.
 How might you create just a little more energy and direction around something that matters.

 Fact is, your job as a leader is not to get stuff done.
 It’s to help others get stuff done.